SUPPORTING ART AND SOCIAL JUSTICE

 Through grant making the Rubin Foundation aims to support organizations that value creative, artistic and activist practices.

 We are interested in supporting organizations that compensate individuals such as artists, activists, or cultural producers fairly.
-For Foundation programming delivered at the 8th Floor, we refer to the fee calculator at W.A.G.E.
+For Foundation programming delivered at The 8th Floor, we refer to the fee calculator at W.A.G.E.
 (Working Artists in the Greater Economy) for guidelines on fees to individual artists and cultural workers.
+We recognize W.A.G.E. represent a floor, in other words, a minimum.
+When possible organizations are encouraged to compensate artists, cultural

 Only organizations with tax-exempt status under US Internal Revenue Code, or those with qualifying fiscal sponsors, will be considered.
 Organizations must be active in the five boroughs of New York City.
 Potential grantees must be organizations that supply one or more of the following to audiences: